Guide to finding the cheapest and best option for your international money transfers.

 - Choose the right service for your needs

 6.1 Choose the right service for YOUR needs

-As discussed above, you can save a lot simply by using a money transfer company that has been designed for the amount you are sending.
+As discussed above, you can save a lot simply by using a service that has been designed for the amount you are sending.

 If you are sending large amounts, transferring regularly or just have some specific needs it can be useful to do a little research into the services offered in your country of residence.